 Stuart Taylor, Jr.

-Stuart Taylor, Jr. is an author and freelance writer focusing on legal and policy issues and a contributing editor for The Weekly Standard and National Journal.
+Stuart Taylor, Jr. is an author and freelance writer focusing on legal and policy issues and a contributing editor for the National Journal.
 He has coauthored three critically acclaimed books.
 In January 2017, KC Johnson and Taylor coauthored The Campus Rape Frenzy: The Attack on Due Process at America’s Universities.
 In October 2012, Richard Sander and Taylor coauthored Mismatch: How Affirmative Action Hurts Students It’s Intended to Help, and Why Universities Won’t Admit It.
 In 2007, Taylor and Johnson coauthored Until Proven Innocent: Political Correctness and the Shameful Injustices of the Duke Lacrosse Rape Fraud.

 Since 1980, Taylor has done reporting and commentary about issues ranging from the biggest Supreme Court cases to race, voting rights, mindlessly excessive criminal penalties, the death penalty, war powers, gerrymandering, guns, polarization, the perceived tensions between civil liberties and national security, torture, campaign finance, education, health care, impeachment, and a wide range of other issues.
 He has often been called one of the nation’s leading legal journalists and has been known for breaking with both liberal and conservative conventional wisdom.